CV-27/to-do-list/README.md

-# A simple task manager made in Vue3
+# A simple task manager made in Vue
-- this project was created within an IronHack bootcamp challenge with the goal to learn and improve skills in Vue 3  framework (Options-Api).
+- this project was created within an IronHack bootcamp challenge with the goal to learn and improve skills in Vue   framework (Options-Api).

 ## Dependencies:
-- Pinia
+- Pinia 2.0.21
-- Pinia persist
+- Pinia persist 1.0.0
-- Supabase
+- Supabase 1.35.6
-- Bootstrap
+- Bootstrap 5.2.0
+- Vue 4.0.3
 - Vue-CLI
+- Vue-router 4.0.3

 ## Project premises

 ### Authentication
 - Create an account
 - Log in to the app